yoctoalex/rseries-dmz/README.md

 Select **IP address of Origin Server on given Sites** as Origin Server type and type in the **10.5.11.20** private IP (your BigIP XC interface).
 Then in the drop-down menu select the [Virtual Site](#21-configure-xc-virtual-site) we created earlier.
 Complete the configuration by clicking the **Apply** button.

 ![HTTP LB](./assets/http_lb_pool_details.png)

+Configure the second origin server for the second BigIP instance in the same way.
+The IP address is **10.5.11.21**

 Type in the **8080** origin server port.